youngjun-na/friendmate/README.md

 ### Features

 #### User Creation and Sign Up
 Users are able to create an account or log in with their credentials.
-Individual errors are processed and visualized for the user to recognize.
+Custom selector fields for birthday and gender as well as individualized error bars for incomplete fields.

 #### News Feed
 Each User when they log in is greeted by a Feed, which is a compilation of all the content created by the user and their network of friends.